 For local events (less than 2hrs travel), the club won’t manage the transport of the surf craft.

 For events requiring an organized transport, the club will take in charge the transport of the surf craft and will request for a participation equivalent to catering costs and approximately 1/3 of the cost of the travel per competitor.

 Competitions entries are billed when you register for the competition.
 Payment in DPS points is possible for those who wish to do so, by contacting Alexandra at email@example.com.

 They are supported by the club for all national competitions.

-Given the particular health context, the practical information of the next season (age categories, groups, timetables, …) will be communicated mid-August.
-In order to be contacted again in August for the rest of the registration process, please fill out the following form.
+Practical information for next season (age categories, groups, schedules, etc.) will be communicated in mid-August.
+In order to be contacted again in August for the rest of the registration procedure, please complete the following form.